WebReflection/reflected-ffi/README.md

 will also produce the correct result.

-Proxies created on the *local* context are cached until the *remote* consumer notifies that such proxy is not needed anymore remotely so that the *local* context can free its memory.
+Proxies created on the *local* context are cached until the *remote* consumer notifies that such proxy is not needed anymore remotely so that the *local* context can free its memory and vice-versa.

-This dance is done via [FinalizationRegistry](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) and a special `unref(ptr)` trap based on the very same stack/logic.
+This dance is orchestrated via the [FinalizationRegistry](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) and a special `unref(ptr)` trap based on the very same stack/logic.

 The *remote* context also retains its own *callbacks* that can be invoked from the *local* context, but that's the only thing the *local* can do with the *remote* driver, useful to attach listeners